eslbeckman/eslbeckman.github.io/_projects/4_project.md

 category: project
 ---

-For my research internship at the [West End Museum](https://thewestendmuseum.org/), I developed a walking tour called Faces & Places: LEGBTQ+ History in the West End.
+For my research internship at the [West End Museum](https://thewestendmuseum.org/), I developed a walking tour called Faces & Places: LGBTQ+ History in the West End.
 I led the walking tour in August 2024 for an audience of about 40 attendees.
 I also gave a modified version of the tour at a Zoom event in partnership with [The History Project](https://historyproject.org/).

 This project had multiple digital component parts, which are linked below.